F A Q

 Yes.
 I sell prints.
 You can wander in to my eCommerce store here on Otakuhigh and and snag a print I have listed.
 Don’t see the picture you want?
 I can do a custom print for you at a slightly higher fee.

 14. Do you have a booth at conventions where you take pictures?

 No. I do not like to shoot in a restrictive single location like some photographers do.
 I like to roam the convention and find natural backdrops to shoot against instead of curtains and sheets.
 I view my photos as more than just a photograph.
-I try to make my shots artistic and full of life.
+I try to make my shots artistic and full of life and try to mimic the character you are portraying through photos.
 I can’t achieve that by sitting in a photo booth all day in my opinion.

 15. What are your photoshop practices?

 I retouch every photo in Photoshop, some a little, some a lot.
 When a cosplayer elects to shoot with me they will receive a confirmation letter telling them their chosen time slot and what to expect from the shoot.
 They are also informed at that time of my Photoshop practices and may elect to have all, some or none of them applied to their photo sets.
 If they do not speak up they will get the full works.
 Some people may not like what I like in a final product so it is the cosplayer’s responsibility to inform me what they want.
 I can do as little as just contrast and balance corrections to full blown digital makeovers that include alteration of skin color, eye colors, etc. I do not do any of these things without first informing the cosplayer about it.
 If you DON’T WANT IT then speak up or you are going to get it.
 I cannot stress this enough.
 They are your photos as much as mine.
 Don’t be afraid to ask.